 Online training platform providing U.S. health care staff with evidence-based core competency training on HIV prevention, screening, diagnosis, and care.

 In 2018, 26.5% of Ryan White HIV/AIDS Program (RWHAP) clients were female.
-Women comprised 19% of new HIV diagnoses in the United States.
-Minority women, particularly African Americans, comprise the majority of cases.
+Women comprised 19% of new HIV diagnoses in the United States in 2018.
+Minority women, particularly African Americans, are the most heavily impacted.
 Many women living with HIV disease face socioeconomic and other barriers, like intimate partner violence and responsibility for child and family care.
 Women who receive care from the RWHAP are far more likely to be retained in care and have viral suppression than those not receiving RWHAP services.
 See the HRSA HIV/AIDS Bureau Fact Sheet, Female Clients: Ryan White HIV/AIDS Program, 2018 (January 2020).

 Guidelines and Manuals

 AETC National Coordinating Resource Center (NCRC), University of WashingtonMarch 2020

 SPNS Transgender Women of Color InitiativeNovember 2018

 Innovative models for linking and retaining transgender women of color in HIV care, developed by a SPNS multi-site demonstration project.

 Preliminary data and lessons learned from the pre-implementation and early-implementation phases of initiatives featured in the DEII project.

 Evidence-Informed Interventions (E2i)May 2018